KristiantoKT/adprog-2018/tutorial-3/README.md

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+Decorator pattern is helpful because it provides a flexible alternative to subclassing for extending functionality.

+The difference between composite and decorator is:
+    - Composite gives an unified interface to a leaf and composite.
+    - Decorator gives additional feature to leaf, while giving unified interface.